aceleste/BG96-Driver/README.md

 The driver is designed to use a baud rater of 115200 so this must be specified (it will default to 9600 otherwise).
 The convert-newlines helps terminal output format by removing the requirment to modify the terminal program settings.

+### GNSS Add-ons

+This version of the driver adds GNSS capabilities.
+It is not using the usbnmea port of the BG96 modem to get the NMEA phrases, but relying on reading the GNSS data by issuing AT commands.